funkypenguin/feeling-responsive/_posts/tutorial/2014-04-11-monitoring-veeam-backup-and-replication-7-with-icinga-nagios.md

   - nagios
   - veeam
 ---
-We&#8217;ve recently deployed a Veeam Backup and Replication 7 platform, and needed to monitor the ongoing success of the backup / replication jobs.
-I identified a <a title="check_veeam_backups" href="http://exchange.nagios.org/directory/Plugins/Backup-and-Recovery/Others/check_veeam_backups/details" target="_blank">plugin</a> which does **most** of what&#8217;s required, but seems to have 2 current shortcomings: 1.
+We've recently deployed a Veeam Backup and Replication 7 platform, and needed to monitor the ongoing success of the backup / replication jobs.
+I identified a <a title="check_veeam_backups" href="http://exchange.nagios.org/directory/Plugins/Backup-and-Recovery/Others/check_veeam_backups/details" target="_blank">plugin</a> which does **most** of what's required, but seems to have 2 current shortcomings: 1.
 In-progress jobs trigger false warnings 2.
-Date calculation doesn&#8217;t always work, and produces false warnings
+Date calculation doesn't always work, and produces false warnings

 I made the following modifications to check\_veeam\_backups.ps1 to address these: Under